 The Communication and Design (CnD) Program at Habib University (HU) offers a unique combination of skill–based practical training in design and media, along with a rigorous theoretical grounding in both design and communication studies.

 Communication refers to any process that transmits, produces, structures and transforms culture.
 Design refers to any human activity that requires the reconstruction and reproduction of our world.
 The CnD Program seeks to combine these two interdependent fields in dynamic and innovative fashions, by offering its students a truly interdisciplinary experience that integrates historical investigation, critical analysis, aesthetic practice, and social engagement.
 It thus offers students the possibility not only to better understand and create representations of the world, but also use that knowledge and awareness to intervene and bring change in a variety of thoughtful and meaningful ways.
 These interventions – as service designers, advertisers, filmmakers, authors, user experience designers, journalists, photographers or architects – will be all the more relevant and significant given our students’ preparation from both a technical and a theoretical perspective.

-- A keen understanding of design thinking, including human-centred and participatory design
+- A keen understanding of design thinking, including human-centered and participatory design.

 - A creative, resourceful, and innovative capacity to convey ideas through a vast array of media, leveraging the specific possibilities of each medium